WilliamTjonndal/IT3212/assignment3/Group 25.md

 In figure 13, we can see the confusion matrix of our logistic regression model.
 It achieved an accuracy of 75.7% and it correctly predicted a majority of the students that have graduated.
 However, it performed worse in regards to predicting dropout, but was still accurate in most cases.
 When predicting students that would still be enrolled beyond normal completion time it misses 50% of the time.
 One important note for this model is that it is the most accurate of the basic models when predicting the enrolled category.

 As seen in figure 14 we can see that the most important feature for logistic regression in determining classifications were the different curricular features.
-How many curriculars units a student has gotten approved, enrolled in and what grade was achieved, were more importante for making predictions.
+How many curricular units a student has gotten approved, enrolled in and what grade was achieved, were more important for making predictions.

-Two course classes are also in the top ten feature importances, which is expected because different courses will have different dropout/enrolled/graduate ratios.
+Two course classes are also in the top ten feature importance, which is expected because different courses will have different dropout/enrolled/graduate ratios.

 <p align="center">
 <img src="img/comparison_cm_dt.png" width="400"/><br>